ridwanpaper/prompt-enhancer/README.md

 # AI Prompt Enhancer Chrome Extension

 A Chrome extension that helps enhance your AI prompts using various frameworks like Chain-of-Thought (CoT), RISEN, and APE.
-The extension works with popular AI platforms like ChatGPT, Google Gemini, and Anthropic Claude.
+The extension works with popular AI platforms like ChatGPT, Google Gemini, Anthropic Claude, and DeepSeek.

 ## Features